CH6832/theoretical-foundations/physics-bachelors-training-materials/1st-semester/classical-mechanics-newton-mechanics/summaries/classical-mechanics-goldstein-2003-summary.md

 #### 4.5 The Cayley–Klein Parameters and Related Quantities
 - **Rotations with Quaternions**: Alternative to Euler angles.

-#### 4.6 Euler’s Theorem on the Motion of a Rigid Body
+#### 4.6 Euler's Theorem on the Motion of a Rigid Body
-- **Euler’s Theorem**: Any rotation about a fixed point can be described by a single rotation about some axis.
+- **Euler's Theorem**: Any rotation about a fixed point can be described by a single rotation about some axis.

 #### 4.7 Finite Rotations
 - **Composition of Rotations**: Successive infinitesimal rotations.